rljacobson/UltraViolet-Spectrum-Enhancer/README.txt

+NEW IN VERSION 2.0
+* Put "Add your comment" on the sidebar and have it float.
+* Added "Show Only New Comments" option.

 NEW IN VERSION 1.1
 Fixed the following bugs:
 * "Always jump to new comments" causes the extension to stop working if there are no new comments.